Black History Month - Inspiration and advice for future technologists

 In celebration of Black History Month this year, we've been getting in touch with some of the brilliant minds from behind the scenes at Intel.
 Marcus Kennedy and Steven Callender both take active roles in initiatives that seek to bolster diversity and inclusion across the board, and have kindly provided some insights about their inspirations, passions and aspirations.

-So, whether you're an aspiring technologist, or simply interested to see how Intel's working with its employees to raise the standard, we bring you the voices of two industry veterans to talk you through their journeys within the world of technology.
+So, whether you're an aspiring technologist, or simply interested to see how Intel's working with its employees to raise the standard, we bring you two success stories from the voices of Intel employees, who are here to talk you through their journeys within the world of technology.

 Fair warning, I was already tearing up after the first answers.